 Barry S. Kaufman.
-We entered into an employment agreement with Mr. Kaufman as of March 31, 2004, which was amended effective January 9, 2006.
+We entered into an employment agreement with Mr. Kaufman as of March 31, 2004.
 The employment agreement provides that during its term, Mr. Kaufman will serve as our Executive Vice President and Chief Risk Management Officer.
-Effective on January 9, 2006, Mr. Kaufman left the position of Executive Vice President and Chief Risk Management Officer to lead our technology activities and initiatives.
 For consideration for Mr. Kaufman' services, Mr. Kaufman receives an annual base salary set at \$500,000 for 2004, and is entitled to participate in our incentive compensation and other bonus plans adopted by our board of directors and compensation committee and in our health, pension and other benefit plans.
 His annual salary is subject to annual increases at the discretion of the compensation committee of our board but the compensation committee may not decrease his salary.
 In connection with the execution of the employment agreement, we granted Mr. Kaufman an option for 50,000 shares of common stock pursuant to our 1997 Plan.
 This option vests in three equal installments, beginning on the first anniversary of the date of grant and on the first and second anniversaries of such date, provided we continue to employ him on each of such dates.